All Episodes

 I'm me.

-No, but I have PBA cards that have been given to me for the case.
+No, but I have PBA cards that have been given to me for a while.

-First of all, that moment did not require a PPA card because I was innocent and I needed to be a good one.
+First of all, that moment did not require a PBA card because I was innocent and I needed to understand that.

 You know what the dumbest thing to do in the whole wide world when you get pulled over?